MESSAGE FROM CHAIRMAN

 Vision: Your trusted financial partner

-Objectives and goals:
+Objectives and goals

-• - To provide the highest quality professional service.
+• - Providing the highest quality service

 Business Overview

-UOB Kay Hian Securities (Thailand) Public Company Limited (“the Company”), previously known as “Ocean Securities Company Limited”, was established on July 2, 1998, with an initial registered capital of Baht 250 million because the Separation of finance and securities business of Ocean Finance and Securities Company Limited.
+UOB Kay Hian Securities (Thailand) Public Company Limited (“the Company”), previously known as “Ocean Securities Company Limited”, was established on July 2, 1998, with an initial registered capital of Baht 250 million because of the separation of finance and securities business of Ocean Finance and Securities Company Limited.
 The Company accepted the transfer of assets and liabilities in securities business including the member of the Stock Exchange of Thailand No. 26 from Ocean Finance and Securities Company Limited and was approved by the Office of the SEC, starting securities business since then.

 In 2010, the Company acquired and transferred the brokerage business from Merchant Partners Securities Public Company Limited.
 The Company issued and allocated new ordinary shares to Merchant Partners Securities Public Company Limited as consideration for the business transfer.

-In 2013 the company disposed of its investment in shares of United Securities Public Company Limited.
+In 2013, the Company disposed of its investment in shares of United Securities Public Company Limited.

-In 2016, the Company expanded its retail business by entering into asset purchase agreements related to the operation of partial securities business for retail customers from Country Group Securities Public Company Limited (CGS), such assets including investment consultants and 21 branch offices.
+In 2016, the Company expanded its retail business by entering into asset purchase agreements related to the operation of partial securities business for retail customers from Country Group Securities Public Company Limited (CGS), including investment consultants and 21 branch offices.

-In 2022, the Company expanded its retail business by entering into an asset purchase agreement relating to the operation of partial retail securities business including investment consulting from Asia Wealth Securities Company Limited
+In 2022, the Company expanded its retail business by entering into an asset purchase agreement relating to the operation of partial retail securities business including investment consulting from Asia Wealth Securities Company Limited.

-Major changes and developments in the past 3 years
+Major Changes and Developments in the Past 3 Years

 Capital Structure